Consumer medicine information

 These infections are caused by a group of fungi called dermatophytes.

-Do not take TAMSIL if you have ever had an allergic reaction to:
+Do not use TAMSIL if you have an allergy to:

 Some of the symptoms of an allergic reaction may include: